 You CAN store your NFTs in the Ledger Nano X. That said, they won’t show up in the Ledger Live user interface - Ledger simply does not offer that functionality.
 What you’d have to do instead is connect your Ledger wallet to another, separate hot wallet - MetaMask.

-MetaMask is among the more-popular software wallets on the market.
-Connecting your Ledger to it, you will be able to observe your cryptocurrencies within its UI, while still having the security side of the Ledger Nano X active.
+MetaMask is the most popular NFT wallet on the market.
+Connecting your Ledger to it, you will be able to observe your NFTs within its user interface, while still having the security side of the Ledger Nano X active.
 This is also the reason why, after buying NFTs, you’d still want to have the Ledger wallet, in the first place - advanced security.

 To put things simply, what you need to possess when purchasing NFTs are two different wallets - MetaMask, and the Ledger Nano X. The latter can be avoided, sure, but it’s the most reliable and secure option on the market, and is thus highly recommended, nonetheless.